djaodjin/djaoapp/README.md

 Install
 -------

-First you will need to create a workspace environment, downlaod the 3rd party vendor prerequisite packages and build the static assets.
+First you will need to create a workspace environment, download the 3rd party vendor prerequisite packages and build the static assets.

 <pre><code>